michellefilipaa/SSML_TermProject/README.md

 To run the code R is required.

 ### Executing program
-First, run the data_enrichment.Rmd - This file will add the necessary columns to the main data.
+First, run the data_enrichment.Rmd - This file will add the necessary columns to the main data. <br>
 Then, run gwr_clean.Rmd - this file contains the actual spatial processes and plots used for analysis.

 ## Authors